Stonewall Jackson (singer)

 Stonewall Jackson (November 6, 1932 – December 4, 2021) was an American country music singer and musician who achieved his greatest fame during country's "golden" honky tonk era in the 1950s and early 1960s.

 Biography

 Early years

 Born in Tabor City, North Carolina on November 6, 1932, Jackson was the youngest of three children.
 Stonewall is not a nickname; he was named after Confederate General Thomas "Stonewall" Jackson.
-(Some publicity claimed he was a descendant of the general, but that is unlikely.)
+His father believed himself to be a descendant of the general, a claim that was reproduced in some of Jackson's publicity, but that is unlikely.

-When Stonewall was two, his father died after which his mother moved the family to Worth County in South Georgia, where he grew up working on his uncle's farm.
-Jackson enlisted in the Navy in 1950 and was discharged in 1954.
+When Stonewall was two, his father died after which his mother moved the family to Moultrie in South Georgia, where he grew up first working under his abusive sharecropper stepfather, and then under his uncle, who was also a sharecropper.
+Jackson lied about his age and enlisted in the Army at 16, but was soon discharged when his lie was discovered.
+He subsequently joined the Navy in 1950 and was discharged in 1954.
 He moved to Nashville, Tennessee in 1956.
+Jackson later wrote a memoir From the Bottom Up: The Stonewall Jackson Story as Told in His Own Words about his childhood.